Fontaineconsult/canvas-bot-v2/readme.md

 ## Installation

-Please download the v0.1.0-alpha executable here. **[SF State CanvasBot Windows Executable](https://github.com/Fontaineconsult/canvas-bot-v2/releases/download/v0.1.0-alpha/canvas_bot.exe)
+Please download the v0.1.0-alpha executable here.
+[SF State CanvasBot Windows Executable](https://github.com/Fontaineconsult/canvas-bot-v2/releases/download/v0.1.0-alpha/canvas_bot.exe)

 This usage guide covers how to use this tool on the command line using the executable version available above.
 If you would like to use the source code, please close this repository.

-_TODO: Describe the installation process._
+This is a standalone executable.
+You do not need to install Python or any other dependencies.

 ## Usage